-OTHER FEES (all students - required)

-Application Fee, one-time non-refundable fee

-Registration Fee

-Background Check Fee, applicable programs

-High School, GED or College Transcript Request

-Fee Varies

-Textbooks2 \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
-If you wish to permanently own your textbooks, you may purchase them from ECPI University's bookstore, or any other retailer you choose.

-Technology Fee^{3^^} \$390/semester Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses.

-^^Laptop PC Option \$300-500 additional, one-time fee.
-Computer Science majors may choose the University

-Configured Laptop PC with support as their mobile device included in the Technology Fee.

-• California Student Tuition Recovery Fund4 Please see the footnote for details.
+OTHER FEES (all programs - required) • Application Fee, one-time non-refundable fee \$45 Registration Fee \$55 Background Check Fee, applicable programs Fee Varies • High School, GED or College Transcript Request Fee Varies • Textbooks \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
+If you wish to permanently own your textbooks, you may purchase them from ECPI University's bookstore, or any other retailer you choose. • Technology Fee 3^^ \$390/semester Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses. ^ Laptop PC Option \$300-500 additional, one-time fee.
+Computer Science majors may choose the University Configured Laptop PC with support as their mobile device included in the Technology Fee . • California Student Tuition Recovery Fund Please see the footnote for details.